calvinfeng/machine-learning-notebook/README.md

 ## Introduction

 This is my personal notebook for documenting knowledge I picked up as I progress through my career in machine learning.
+It helps me reinforcing my theoretical understanding of the problems and solutions I have seen.

 ## Python 2 vs Python 3

 I wrote majority of the content in Python 2.7 in 2018.
-Now Python 2.7 is deprecated, I am switching to Python 3.8.
+Now it's 2022 April, Python 2 has been long deprecated, I am switching to Python 3.8 with TensorFlow 2.8.

+My current system setup

+- Ubuntu 20.04
+- Tensorflow 2.8.*
+- Python 3.8.*
+- CUDA 11.2
+- cuDNN 8.4
+- Matplotlib 3.5.*

-My dependency will be upgraded to
+Some older code will be running on

-- Tensorflow 2.4.1
+- Tensorflow 1.15
-- Keras 2.4.3
+- Python 2.7.*

-Some of my old Tensorflow code probably won't work anymore.

 ## Table of Contents